bndnio/concurrency-mini-problems/README.md

 Where employees can search the directory, managers take on the role of searching or inserting users, while administrators can take on the roll of the above or deleting users.
-Each of these actions should be done in a mutual exclusive fashion in order to prevent data inconsistencies.
+Each of these actions should be done in a particular fashion in order to prevent data inconsistencies.
-And insertions (depending on the method) and deletion require even more care, since even two at once could overwrite the others' action.

 Inserting searching and deleting are key components to any system, large or small.
 Handling these requests concurrently is a fundamental part in computing everywhere